mcuntz/pyjams/README.rst

      - Sampling of optimised trajectories for Morris measures / Elementary Effects
    * - screening
      - Parameter screening using Morris' method of Elementary Effects
+   * - str2tex
+     - Convert strings to LaTeX strings in math environment used by matplotlib's usetex
    * - tee
      - Prints arguments on screen and in file, like Unix/Linux tee utility